You are here

 Section 8.1 of the Graduate School Handbook

-Students in combined programs are enrolled concurrently in the Graduate School and in either a professional or undergraduate college or school.
-The purpose of combined programs is to give outstanding students an opportunity to pursue simultaneously two degrees in different colleges or schools by reducing the amount of time required to complete both sets of degree requirements.
+Students in combined programs are enrolled concurrently in the Graduate School and in a professional or undergraduate college or school.
+The purpose of combined programs is to give outstanding students an opportunity to pursue, simultaneously, two degrees in different colleges or schools by reducing the amount of time required to complete both sets of degree requirements.

-The following undergraduate colleges and schools offer combined programs with the Graduate School:
+The following undergraduate colleges and schools offer combined programs recognized by the Graduate School: